Get a first look inside Super Nintendo World at Universal Studios

-(Pocket-lint) - Park-goers at Universal Studios Hollywood have a new land to look forward to next month - and here's a first look at the new Super Nintendo World.
+Park-goers at Universal Studios Hollywood have a new land to look forward to next month - and here's a first look at the new Super Nintendo World.

 In what will be the first new land to be added to the Universal Studios Hollywood theme park since the arrival of The Wizarding World of Harry Potter in 2016, Super Nintendo World already has a lot to live up to.
 It's based on the same land that's already available at Universal Studios Japan, and Attractions Magazine was invited to take a look around.